dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ### Create a pivot table in data visualizer using an enrollment program indicator from the COVID-19 Vaccination Registry program

+Open the table "COVAC - Underlying Conditions, last 6 months."
+This the table that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 In the first example, you will create a simple pivot table using a single program indicator in data visualizer.
 It will have the following inputs:

  - Visualization Type : Pivot Table